tagazok/my-workshops/static-web-apps/tutorial.md

 ## Solution

-You can download the complete code with the features to add and update a task <a href="" target="_blank">here</a>
+You can download the complete code with the features to add and update a task <a href="https://github.com/tagazok/my-workshops/raw/master/static-web-apps/data/swa-workshop-final.zip" target="_blank">here</a>

-## Credits

-This workshop was written by <a href="https://twitter.com/olivierleplus" target="_blank">Olivier Leplus</a>.

-Thanks to <a href="https://twitter.com/maudstweets" target="_blank">Maud Levy</a>, ..., ... & ... for the feedback and to all the persons who reviewed the workshop